 Address: Liivalaia 53

-While Kaubamaja’s selection is equivalent to Stockmann, it’s slightly larger.
+Kaubamaja is slightly larger than Stockmann, but their selection are very similar.
 The selection contains high-quality international brands and departments, ranging from home appliances to textile and fashion.

 Address: Gonsiori 2